jpillora/grunt-aws/README.md

     }
     src: "public/**"
   },
-  //upload the `public/` directory a specific expiry date
+  //upload the public/ folder with a specific expiry date
   beryLongTym: {
     options: {
       headers: {